EmaBixD/CrackedLunarAccount/README.md

 ## Getting started
 1. Download and install the official Lunar Client from the <a href="https://www.lunarclient.com/download" title="Download Lunar" target="_blank">official download page</a>

-2. Open my web account generator: <a href="https://emabixd.github.io/CrackedLunarAccount" title="Account Generator" target="_blank">https://emabixd.github.io/CrackedLunarAccount</a>
+2. Open my web <a href="https://emabixd.github.io/CrackedLunarAccount" title="Lunar Account Generator" target="_blank">account generator</a>
 3. In the generator UI choose:
    - a **Username** (3–16 chars, letters/numbers/underscore), and
    - either paste a **32-character UUID** (no dashes) or check **Auto-generate UUID** to create one.